playerjmr/ps2homebrewstore/docs/loaders/index.md

     ![Neutrino_Pic](https://pbs.twimg.com/media/GWga4uEW8AAZhD9.png)

     Neutrino is a mall, fast and modular PS2 device emulator.
-A frontend such as NHDDL, Xeb+ or PS2 Link passes arguments to Neutrino to run ISO.
+A frontend such as NHDDL, Xeb+ or PS2 Link is needed.
 This app cannot be packaged as a PSU due to subfolders.

     Fat32/ExFat USB, APA HDD, Exfat HDD, UDPBD, MMCE, MX4SIO